History of Michigan Wolverines football in the Yost era: Withdrawal from the Conference

 The Michigan football program became mired in scandal in late 1905 and 1906.
 In November 1905, Stanford president David Starr Jordan wrote a feature article in Collier's magazine making allegations of "professionalism" at Michigan.
 Jordan accused Yost of traveling across the country "soliciting expert players" who were not true student athletes.
 Michigan athletic director Baird called Jordan's allegations "the merest bosh" and denied any inducements or special favors for athletes.

 Lingering concerns about professionalism and the integrity of amateur athletics led Michigan's president, James Burrill Angell, to call for a conference of Western Conference faculty in January 1906.
 The gatherings, which became known as the Angell Conferences, condemned the "money end" of football and resolved that university faculty should have charge of gate receipts.
 The group voted in March 1906 to prohibit summer training, to eliminate professional coaches and the "training table", and to limit the admission price to college athletic events to a maximum of fifty cents.

 The reforms also limited member schools to five football games per year.
 Accordingly, and despite playing 13 regular season games in 1905, Michigan was permitted to play only five games in 1906.
 Michigan finished 4–1 in 1906, losing the final game of the season to Penn.
 The Penn game was played in Philadelphia before 26,000 spectators — setting a new record for the highest attendance at a Michigan football game.

 A further reform measure that went into effect in 1907 was a provision limiting players' eligibility to three years.
 The rule was applied retroactively so that many players, including Michigan's captain Germany Schulz, would be ineligible to play as seniors even though they had played as freshman when such play was within the rules.
-In April 1907, Michigan announced that it would not comply with the new restrictions, and all athletic competition between Michigan and other Western Conference schools was severed.
+In April 1907, the Western Conference schools voted to oust Michigan from the league if they didn't follow the new rules implemented in 1905.Michigan announced that it would not comply with the new restrictions, and all athletic competition between Michigan and other Western Conference schools was severed.

 During the winter and spring of 1908, the controversy over withdrawal from the Western Conference continued.
 In April 1908, the school's Board in Control of College Athletics voted in favor of withdrawal.
 Michigan ceased being a member of the conference for the next nine years.